EXERCISING TOGETHER© For Couples Coping With Cancer

 The study is open to adults who are 40 years and older, have been diagnosed with stage I-III cancer, and will soon begin chemotherapy.
 If you or someone you know is interested, please call 503-346-0444 ext 3, or email firstname.lastname@example.org.

 Improving health and function from neuropathy

 We are conducting a randomized controlled trial to determine the effects of low intensity, whole body vibration training on weight loss, mobility, and pain levels in cancer survivors with symptoms of chemotherapy-induced peripheral neuropathy.
 Whole body vibration is a new therapeutic strategy for improving body composition and function, it is less physically demanding than traditional exercise programs, and it is safe for older adults.
 Participants will be randomly assigned to 1 of 2 groups where they will either complete 2 daily whole body vibration sessions (7 days a week for 12 weeks), or maintain usual care.
-All participants will visit the WiSE Lab twice over 12 weeks to complete physical function tasks and questionnaires.
+All participants will visit OHSU twice over 12 weeks to complete physical function tasks and questionnaires.

 This study was funded by the Knight Cancer Institute.
 OHSU IRB #18342

 GET FIT Prostate - Remote Mobility Assessment